 A core concern of the GmbH amendment was to facilitate and accelerate the formation of companies.
 The GmbH was often seen as being at a competitive disadvantage compared with foreign legal forms such as the English Limited (Ltd.), because many member states of the European Union impose lower requirements in terms of formation formalities and the raising of minimum share capital.

-• The new GmbH law recognises two variants of the GmbH.
-In addition to the tried and tested GmbH with a minimum share capital of 25,000 euros, there is the haftungsbeschränkte Unternehmergesellschaft (UG) (§ 5a GmbHG).
-It offers an entry-level variant of the GmbH and is intended to be of interest to start-ups that have and need little share capital at the beginning of their business - such as in the service sector.
-The haftungsbeschränkte Unternehmergesellschaft is not a new legal form, but a GmbH that can be founded without a certain minimum share capital.
-However, this GmbH may not distribute its profits in full.
-25 % of the profits must be placed in the reserve.
-In this way, the minimum share capital of the normal GmbH is gradually accumulated.
-If the UG reaches the share capital of a "normal" GmbH, it can be converted into a normal GmbH.
+- The new GmbH law introduces two variants of the GmbH.
+Alongside the established GmbH with a minimum share capital of 25,000 Euros, there is now the limited liability entrepreneurial company (UG) (§ 5a GmbHG).
+It offers an entry-level variant of the GmbH and is intended to be attractive for business founders who have and require little share capital at the start of their operations – for instance, in the service sector.
+The limited liability entrepreneurial company is not a new legal form, but rather a GmbH that can be established without a specific minimum share capital.
+However, this GmbH is not permitted to fully distribute its profits.
+25% of the profits must be allocated to reserves.
+In this way, the minimum share capital of a standard GmbH is intended to be gradually accumulated.
+Once the UG reaches the share capital of a “standard” GmbH, it can be converted into a standard GmbH.

-• The shareholders can now individually determine the respective amount of their capital contributions and thus better align them to their needs and financial possibilities.
-Each share must now only be denominated in an amount of at least one euro.
-In the case of new foundations or capital increases, a flexible denomination can be chosen from the outset, and existing shares can be divided more easily.
+- Shareholders can now individually determine the amount of their respective capital contributions, aligning them more effectively with their needs and financial capabilities.
+Each share must now be denominated at a minimum of one Euro.
+For new formations or capital increases, a flexible denomination can be chosen from the outset, and existing shares can be more easily divided.

-• Legal uncertainties in the area of raising capital are eliminated by clearly regulating the legal institution of the "hidden contribution in kind" in the law.
-A hidden contribution in kind exists if a cash contribution is formally agreed and made, but the company is to receive a material value from an economic point of view (e.g. a vehicle).
-The requirements of case law on hidden contributions in kind, which are difficult to comply with in practice, as well as the drastic legal consequences, which mean that the shareholder often has to make his contribution twice, were almost unanimously criticised.
-The law therefore provides that the value of the contribution in kind is credited against the shareholder's cash contribution obligation.
-The crediting only takes place after the company has been entered in the commercial register.
-If the managing director knows about the planned hidden contribution in kind, i.e. if there is an intentional hidden contribution in kind, he may not assert in the commercial register application that the cash contribution has been fulfilled.
-There is no right to lie here.
+- Legal uncertainties concerning capital contributions are eliminated by clearly regulating the legal concept of "hidden contributions in kind" within the law.
+A hidden contribution in kind occurs when, formally, a cash contribution is agreed upon and made, but from an economic perspective, the company is intended to receive an asset in kind (e.g., a vehicle).
+The jurisprudential requirements for hidden contributions in kind, which were difficult to adhere to in practice, along with the severe legal consequences often requiring shareholders to make their contribution twice, were almost universally criticized.
+Therefore, the law stipulates that the value of the contributed asset in kind shall be credited against the shareholder's cash contribution obligation.
+This credit is applied only after the company's registration in the commercial register.
+If the managing director is aware of a planned hidden contribution in kind, meaning an intentional hidden contribution in kind exists, they may not certify in the commercial register application that the cash contribution has been fulfilled.
+There is no right to misrepresent in this context.

 b) Introduction of model protocols